magnus-lindstrom/adventofcode/2023/lessons_learned.md

 PRINT WHAT YOU'RE WORKING ON if you are fumbling in the dark.
 You almost always can, and it helps tremendously.
 I wasted hours on today's question because I never printed and did not see that my plan was never going to work.

+# Day 23

+Finding the longest path in an undirected, cyclic tree requires checking _all_ possible paths and finding the shortest one.